metamath/lamp-guide/docs/index.md

 This highlighted box was added in version 16, as it makes it easy to export final results *and* makes it immediately obvious that you've proven the goal.

-You can click on "Close" to close the highlighted box.
+> Click on "Close" to close the highlighted box.

 If you are new to Metamath and not familiar with formal systems, you may probably not understand how the program knows when to